rai-sandeep/rai-sandeep.github.io/_posts/2022-08-05-spring-webflux-and-db2-with-rxjava2-jdbc.md

             .build();
 }
 ```
-If you do not have a DB2 database for local testing, you can quickly setup one with Docker:
+If you do not have a DB2 database for local testing, you can quickly set up one with Docker:
 ```console
 docker run -itd --name db2 -e DBNAME=testdb -e DB2INST1_PASSWORD=testpass -e LICENSE=accept -p 50000:50000 --privileged=true ibmcom/db2
 ```